Course

 Course description

-This course will provide opportunities for social work students to develop their competence and understanding for working collaboratively with Indigenous people.
-Students will explore Indigenous approaches to healing, wellness and social work.
+This course provides social work students opportunities to develop their competence and understanding for working collaboratively with Indigenous people.
+Students will explore Indigenous approaches to healing, wellness, and social work.
 An important theme of the course will be to understand Indigenous worldviews and experiences in the context of the historical and continuing impact of oppression and colonialism.

 Course content